Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 How much tax will I pay on dividends?

 The rate of dividend tax you pay is based on what income tax band you’re in.
-You can work this out by adding the total amount of dividend income you receive to your other income (we explain tax bands and thresholds earlier in this article).
+You can work this out by adding the total amount of dividend income you receive to your other income.
 Don’t forget to deduct your personal allowance and dividend allowance!

 The dividend tax rate which is payable on dividends over the allowance is the same in 2023/24 and 2024/25.